Child Sexual Abuse

 The Pisanchyn Law Firm represents child abuse of all ages and all throughout Pennsylvania.
 We also pledge that we will do our very best to keep all matters private and confidential.
 We know that you have been through more than enough, there’s no need to share the details of this trying time with the media or anyone else.
 There are certain petitions that we can file to keep the identity of the abuse victim confidential and we will fight aggressively to see that this is done and that you can stop living in fear and start the healing process.
 If you have any questions, concerns, or would like to speak to an attorney in full and complete confidentiality about child sexual abuse and a possible case please do not hesitate email us.

 Call 1-800-444-5309 for a free consultation.
-We have offices in Harrisburg, Pittsburgh and Scranton and will travel to you.
+We have offices in Harrisburg, Pittsburgh, Scranton, Philadelphia and will travel to you.

 If you know of someone suffering abuse please call the Child Line and Abuse Registry at 800-932-0313.